 The 36-Hour Day: A Family Guide to Caring for People Who Have Alzheimer Disease, Related Dementias, and Memory Loss by Nancy L. Mace and Peter V. Rabbins

-If you’re caring for someone with Alzheimer’s, memory loss, or dementia, you should probably check out this book.
-It gives caregivers advice on how to take care of their loved ones for over 30 years.
+If you’re caring for someone with Alzheimer’s disease, memory loss, or dementia, you should probably check out this book.
+It gives caregivers practical advice on how to take care of their loved ones for over 30 years.

 This revised and updated version tells you everything you need to know about people with dementia.
 From the basic facts about the disease, how to deal with issues like personal hygiene and daily care meals to all the financial and legal matters you must address as a caregiver.